Augmenta-tech/Augmenta-Kart-Simulator/README.md

 For the simulator to create a Zeroconf service on Windows, you need to have Apple Bonjour for Windows installed.

+## Known Issues

+- Instantiated karts are stretched when resizing the scene.
+Remove all karts and add them back after resizing the scene to fix the issue.

 ## Version

 Unity 2022.2.5f1